reproducible-reporting/stepup-core/docs/getting_started/script_multiple.md

     ./plot.py cases
     ```

-    you get a list with different ways of running the `run()` function of the script:
+    you will get a list of different ways to execute the script's `run()` function:

 {% macro incl() %}
 {% include "getting_started/script_multiple/cases_out.txt" %}